systemetric/shepherd-2/README.md

 Tests are located in `test/`

-Run all tests and stop on the first fail:
+Run all tests and stop on the first fail with a verbose output:
 ```
-pytest -x
+pytest -xv
 ```